 How is Property Valued in a Divorce?

-Connecticut courts need to divide property between spouses in order to finalize a divorce.
-To understand how property division works, you need to understand how property is valued in Connecticut divorces.
+Connecticut courts need to divide property between spouses to finalize a divorce — but how do they value that property?
+To understand how property division works, you must understand how Connecticut values property in divorce.

 Read on to learn more.

 Generally speaking, there are three stages of analysis regarding property distribution in a Connecticut Divorce.